 School is officially out!
 After a week or two of lounging, watching TV, and playing video games, are your kids already bored?
 Are you going crazy?
 Counting down the days until school starts?

-Since most parents work or have other responsibilities, and don't have time to take kids canoeing, hiking, or camping during the week, we put together a list of fun summer activities for kids they do in their own backyards.
-Even if you can't plan a trip to your state park for the afternoon, you can still get your kids outdoors--and hopefully make them realize the world does not actually revolve around whether they have a wifi connection:
+To make finding that outdoor fun a little easier for your kids, we put together a list of easy and fun Summer activities for kids they do in their own backyards.
+Even if you can't plan a trip to your state park for the afternoon, you can still get your kids outdoors—and hopefully make them realize the world does not actually revolve around whether they have a wifi connection:

 1. Scavenger hunt.
-You can even give them a prize for finding everything on their list (a small reward can provide huge incentive for kids of all ages).
-Here's a list we made--print it, modify it for your backyard, and let the kids run wild!
+You can make it into a competition to see who can find the most things on their list the fastest (a small amount of competition can be a huge incentive for kids of all ages).
+Here's a scavenger hunt list that we made.
+Print it, modify it for your backyard, and let the kids run wild!

 2. Make a bird feeder or birdhouse.
 We made a bird feeder for the backyard garden, filled it with seed from a local feed store, and within hours, we had a ton of new birds flying around the yard.
 The kids were amazed and sat outside watching the birds, trying to take pictures of as many as they could see.
 Here are bird feeder building plans that use common household items AND they're designed specifically for kids to make.

-Give your kids the freedom to use whatever they find to build their fort, and the fort project will take on a Summer-long life of its own.
+Give your kids the freedom to use whatever they find (well, you know, within reason) to build their fort, and the fort project will take on a Summer-long life of its own.
 Your kids will love it.